daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Minor Effect Suggestions:** Next action is eased.

-**Major Effect Suggestions:** Make a free, no-action recovery roll that doesn’t count against daily recovery rolls.
+**Major Effect Suggestions:** Make a free, no-action recovery roll that doesn't count against daily recovery rolls.

 The following are examples and not meant to provide a complete list of all possible foci in this category.

-* Doesn’t Do Much
+* Doesn't Do Much
 * Interprets the Law
 * Learns Quickly
 * Works for a Living